nucle4r/ignyt/README.md

 # ignyt
- A package designed for reserving tables and browsing the menu at Ignyt Pub
+ A project designed for reserving tables and browsing the menu at Ignyt Pub